shawntabrizi/shawntabrizi.github.io/src/content/blog/2019-03-14-the-sudo-story-in-substrate.md

 ## The End

 That is the entire sudo story in Substrate.
 I hope you learned something new and that this shed light to some of the things happening behind the scenes of Substrate runtimes.

-If you enjoyed this content and want to support me producing more, feel free to check out my [donation page](/donate/).